keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 4.12.0 (unreleased)

+- Changing naming convention for the database.
+All fields and tables are now `snake_case`.
+- Simplified the configuration of TypeORM, removed the generation of `ormconfig.json`.

 ### Version 4.11.5 (hotfix)

 - Making secure cookies an optional setting, as they won't work unless it is hosted on HTTPS.